tylerxwright/vscode-line-surfer/README.md

 * `lineSurfer.troughColor`: The color that is interpolated out to based on the amplitude setting
 * `lineSurfer.amplitude`: The number of lines above and below that the gradient expands to
 * `lineSurfer.fontWeight`: The font weight of the current line
+* `lineSurfer.useWholeLine`: When enabled, the wave will extend across the editor

 ## Release Notes